dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### resurrection_gateway function refactoring
+#### resurrection_gatekeeper function refactoring

-The resurrection_gateway is the final decision maker in what can be resurrected and what cannot be resurrected.
+The resurrection_gatekeeper is the final decision maker in what can be resurrected and what cannot be resurrected.
 It uses input from the
 3 blocks explained above in the resurrection_monitor.
 It uses a combination of status, and the tags that are included in each registry_entry (thread) (which often have detailed technical information on the reason for the failure).
 This sets the stage for the
 Phase3 of this project whereby the threads will actually be resurrected and recovered and a fresh attempt at command set installation